 "Amazing..." came a feminine murmur as others nodded in consent.
 "Trust the 'Runelord' Pascal to always do something creative."

-"I believe you and Professor von Kirchner are the only two experts of Ancient Northern Runes on campus, and I'm not a quite a specialist on gem magic," Professor Albert commented.
+"I believe you and Professor von Kirchner are the only two experts of ancient Runic Rituals on campus, and I'm not quite a specialist on gem magic," Professor Albert commented.
 "So would you please explain your setup to everyone?"

 "As expected, you've put plenty of thought into preparing this," the Professor commented.
 "Very well, you may begin."

 "With the runes handling everything, the ritual itself is quite simple and leaves no chance for errors," Pascal began with assured confidence as he gently cut his right index finger with a dagger.
 Carefully aiming, he dripped a drop of fresh blood into the top rune of the inner ring.
 Like water flowing across routed channels, the stones and gems lit up one after another, bathing the shadowy room with a combination of crimson, forest, and indigo light.
 Magic strong enough to be felt pulsed outwards as each glyph lit up, releasing a dense mist that soon enshrouded the entire dance hall.

 Minutes passed as everyone stood within the concealment, unable to see, yet unwilling to disrupt a magical ceremony in fear of the often deadly consequences involved.

 "The ritual is complete," Pascal announced as he quietly called a wind spell to clear away the mist.